 Which problems will the Whive blockchain solve?
 We are solving Energy Access problem with a focus on Solar Access initially and then also looking at the smart distributed economy using Internet of Things (IoT) for device communication and Artificial Intelligence (AI) for network analysis.

 In which way will they be distributed (Timeframe)?
-Over 50 years or so.
+Over 100 years.

 What is the average transaction speed we are aiming for?
 20 transactions per second.